Our range of leisure and hobby courses keeps growing, with even more fun and exciting courses starting throughout 2025.

 - A relevant Level 3 qualification or A-levels (or equivalent).
 Individual offer conditions will vary.

-- We strongly advise that applicants will have achieved grades 9-4 (A*-C) in math’s and English.
+- Applicants will have achieved grades 9-4 (A*-C) in GCSE Math’s and GCSE English.

 - Relevant academic or work experience